 Sec.
 20-13.
 Deposits to Secure Payments of Bills. [back to top]

-All residential lessees and commercial/industrial owners and lessees shall deposit the following amounts to secure payments of bills accruing:
+All residential lessees who have their own water accounts and all commercial/industrial owners and lessees shall deposit the following amounts to secure payments of bills accruing:

 Sec.
 20-14.
 Mandatory Water Service Connection/Turning on Water. [back to top]